bit-country/bit.country-website/app-release-notes.md

 How to join alpha-testnet?

-Please join our discord, increate your discord Rank, our community and support team will invite you.
+Please join our [Discord](https://discord.com/invite/PaMAXZZ59N), increate your discord Rank, our community and support team will invite you.

 ## v0.0.1.4